Wednesday, September 21, 2016

 And that Forks, WA rocks!!

 Epilogue: Surgery went ok, resulting in a metal plate and a few screws to repair my broken ankle, and was splinted to keep it immobile for my several day trip home for follow up by my own Doctors.
 My son showed up as promised the next day.
-What followed were 4 days of a road trip where my son drove all day, then schlepped me in and out of motels and saw to my needs, subtly watching for any signs of difficulties associated with my ankle or surgery.
+What followed were 4 days of a road trip where my son drove the RV all day, then schlepped me in and out of motels and saw to my needs, subtly watching for any signs of difficulties associated with my ankle or surgery.
 That trip could be a whole separate story on it's own, but I'm going to keep that within family and selfishly save those warm memories for myself.
 Oh, and no more solo distant hiking adventures so far away.
 Ever!